PGDip: Full-time; 18 months; Part-time; 36 months. PGCert: Full-time; 9 months; Part-time; 18 months

 Non-standard applicants are welcomed.
 Recognition of Prior and Work-Based Learning in accordance with University regulations may be available.

-International candidates must have sufficient competency in English language (IELTS Level 6.5 or equivalent).
+International candidates must have enough competency in English language (IELTS Level 6.5 or equivalent).

 All eligible applicants will be interviewed and assessed for the above, the international applicant can be interviewed via SKYPE.